johnschult/jquery.countdown360/README.md

 	radius: 15.5,                    // radius of arc
 	strokeStyle: "#477050",          // the color of the stroke
 	strokeWidth: undefined,          // the stroke width, dynamically calulated if omitted in options
+        completeFillStyle: '#FF9800',    // the fill colour when timer has finished counting down
 	fillStyle: "#8ac575",            // the fill color
 	fontColor: "#477050",            // the font color
 	fontFamily: "sans-serif",        // the font family